Interview Query

 You can do an inner join on all 3 tables since the question states that the flight_purchases table does not have entries of flights or seats that do not exist.

 To calculate the number of seats per flight, you use GROUP BY on the flight_id together with COUNT() on seat_id to get a count of seats sold.
-You then do the calculation of the number of total seats on the flight minus the total seats sold to reach how many seats remained unsold.
+You then calculate the number of total seats on the flight minus the total seats sold to determine how many seats remain unsold.

 Here’s a hint for this question to get you started: If you are sampling from this table and you want to sample every fourth value specifically, you will probably have to use a window function.

-28. Write a query that returns all of the neighborhoods that have zero users.
+48. Write a query that returns all neighborhoods with zero users.

-More Context: You are given two tables: the first is a users table with demographic information and the neighborhoods they live in, and the second is a neighborhoods table.
+More Context: You are given two tables: a users table with demographic information and the neighborhoods they live in and a neighborhoods table.

 This is an intermediate SQL problem that requires you to write a simple query.
 Our task is to find all the neighborhoods without users.
 To reframe the task, you need all the neighborhoods that do not have a single user living in them.
 This means you have to introduce a column in one table but not in the other, such that you can see user counts by neighborhood.